 Carclew House was built on Kaurna Land in 1897 and over the years has transformed into a youth arts organisation.
 Come find out about its rich history in a guided exploration of its cultural jewels in the magnificent house and grounds.

-Tours will be held on the following dates:
+Tours were held on the following dates:

 Saturday 27 April, 10:30-11:30am